 Vibrant characters, finely-observed social backdrops and universal themes of love, friendship and survival ...
 The Privileged is well-written, thoughtful commercial fiction that tells a compelling story ...
 A Circle of Friends for the 21st century - Irish Times

 Emily's first book, a memoir titled How To (Really) Be A Mother was published in 2013.
-She is also the author of novels The Privileged, White Villa and The Blamed.
+She is also the author of novels The Privileged, White Villa, The Outsider and The Blamed.
+Her first novel about the Guinness sisters The Glorious Guinness Girls was published in 2020.

 She lives in Dublin with her family.